KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

 # Arabidopsis 6mA/CpG Detection and Comparison Pipeline
-This is a project that is part of a Bioinformatics capstone project done in tandem with the BYU genetics lab.
-Our goal is to look, observe, and compare 6mA in Arabidopsis and compare it to 5mC presence.
-Due to privacy and permission restrictions set by our sponsor and steward, we are not authorized to distribute the raw data files externally.
+This project is part of a Bioinformatics capstone conducted in collaboration with the BYU Genetics Lab.
+Our objective is to investigate and compare the presence of N6-methyladenine (6mA) in Arabidopsis thaliana alongside 5-methylcytosine (5mC) methylation patterns.
+Due to privacy considerations and restrictions imposed by our project sponsor and data steward, we are not authorized to distribute the raw data files externally.

 # Reproducibility Guide
 Expected Input Files: